 You’ve scrimped, you’ve sacrificed, you’ve brown bagged your lunch all year in order to build up your nest egg.
 Now it’s time to get the most out of your savings with a high-interest Savings Account.

-(For details see the Rate information section of the Varo Savings Account Agreement.)
+For more details see the Rate information section of the Varo Savings Account Agreement.

 Great question.
 We offer great rates to our customers for a few reasons.